JibinBiju50/recipe-frontend/README.md

-# 🍳 Spoonfull - Recipe Management Application
+# 🍳 Spoonfull - Recipe Management Application (Frontend)

 A modern, full-featured recipe management web application built with React and Vite.
 Discover, create, edit, and update delicious recipes with an intuitive and responsive user interface.